Save Your Hair! Tips For Choosing Hair-friendly Headphones

 Bone Conduction Headphones

-Bone conduction headphones are a unique type of headphones that don’t actually sit on your ears.
+Bone conduction are a unique type of headphones that don’t actually sit on your ears.
 Instead, they use vibrations to send sound to your inner ear through your cheekbones.
 This means that your ears are completely open, and there is no pressure on your hair or scalp.

 Bone conduction headphones are great for people who need to be aware of their surroundings while listening to music.
 They’re also great for people who wear hearing aids, as they don’t interfere with the hearing aids like traditional headphones can.